Ragunathan Rajkumar

 Ragunathan "Raj" Rajkumar (born 1963) is the George Westinghouse Professor of Electrical and Computer Engineering at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 He is also affiliated with the Robotics Institute and the Heinz School of Information Systems and Public Policy at Carnegie Mellon University.
-He also serves as the Director of the Metro21 Smart Cities Institute and as the Director of the Mobility21 USDOT National University Transportation Center at Carnegie Mellon University.
+He also serves as the director of the Metro21 Smart Cities Institute and as the director of the Mobility21 USDOT National University Transportation Center at Carnegie Mellon University.
 He also leads the General Motors-CMU Connected and Autonomous Driving Collaborative Research Laboratory (CAD-CRL), and the Real-Time and Multimedia Systems Lab (RTML) there.

 Rajkumar is considered to be a pioneer of the domain of connected and autonomous vehicles.
 He led the Systems Engineering group within CMU's Tartan Racing team, which won the 2007 DARPA Urban Challenge.
 He was also a member of the team's 3-member executive committee which oversaw and facilitated the successful participation in and eventual winning of the competition.
 His work on automated vehicles has been widely covered in the media including TV, radio, online media and in print (newspapers and magazines).

 He is a primary force behind the global cyber-physical systems community whose flagship event is the Cyber-Physical Systems Week held annually to bring together CPS practitioners and researchers around the world.
 CPS Week attracts experts from the domains of the Internet of Things, embedded real-time systems, sensor networks, hybrid control systems, and CPS applications.
 He started the ACM/IEEE International Conference on Cyber-Physical Systems (ICCPS) in 2010, and this flagship conference for the global CPS community has become a highlight of CPS Week.

-He has over 200 publications in peer-reviewed forums, with eleven of his publications garnering Best Paper awards.